|Short Description||The software is typically bundled with third party products and is known to add registry entries.|

 - Guide 1: How to Remove ConsumerInput from Windows.

-- Guide 2: Get rid of ConsumerInput from Mac OS X.
+- Guide 2: Get rid of ConsumerInput on Mac OS X.

-- Guide 3: Remove ConsumerInput from Google Chrome.
+- Guide 3: Remove ConsumerInput in Google Chrome.

 - Guide 4: Erase ConsumerInput from Mozilla Firefox.

 - Guide 5: Uninstall ConsumerInput from Microsoft Edge.

 - Guide 7: Eliminate ConsumerInput from Internet Explorer.